creative2012/Professional-README-Generator/README.md

 [![License: WTFPL](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 ## Description
 A command-line application to quickly and easily generate a README file.
-This allows you, the project creator to devote more time to working on the project.
+This allows you, the project creator, to devote more time to working on the project.

 ## Table of Contents
 * [Installation Instructions](#install)